Guide to Snaps

 The limitations of a press include:

 - More expensive start-up cost.
 Different dies are needed for each size, type, and style of snap.

-- Heavy so more difficult to move.
+- Heavier so more difficult to travel with.

 - Dies need to be changed to accommodate sockets/females and studs/males (unless you have 2 presses).